I already talked about how the Internet works, but it might surprise you to know who actually owns the Internet.

 ILECs usually only connect to other ILECs and Central Offices (COs).
 A CO is generally considered a public facility and is maintained by the ILEC.
 This allows Commercial Local Exchange Carriers (CLECs) to put their equipment there and provide services.

 And TV and Internet, yes.
 Before the 70s, COs were connected to each other using large copper cables.
 Houses connected to COs using copper wire which provided Telephone.
-Cable companies later came in came in and ran coaxial cable from the COs to people’s houses.
+Cable companies later came in and ran coaxial cable from the COs to people’s houses.
 Copper between COs were replaced with fiberoptic cable, but the structure remains the same: ILECs own and maintain cables between the COs.
 CLECs & ILECs can own and maintain the connection between the CO and your house.

 What about ISPs?